hugglesfox/pcode-style-guide/README.md

 ## Comma separated values

 Spaces should be after the comma in all comma separated values.
+Do not put spaces before commas or immediately inside parentheses, brackets or braces.

 ### Example